raj-open/example-rabbit-mq/demo/README.md

 # Demo #

-Each folder in this directory contains an example file system with requests config.
+Each folder in this directory contains an example filesystem with requests config.

 The README file in each folder explains how to run tool against the case and the expected outcome.

+## General usage ##

 For ease of use one can also run the demos as follows:

-Run as follows

 1. Open 2 terminals